suyogshejal2004/pagariyahastern1/README.md

 Pagariya Exports App is a **Dealer & Miller Management Mobile Application** that helps manage stock, products, and customer communication efficiently.

-- Users can log in with credentials provided by the admin.
+- Users log in with credentials provided by the admin.
 - Dealers & Millers are displayed in separate tabs.
 - Products can be added and messages can be composed & sent.